Sunday Topics

 How to Attend Our Worship

-Please log in to Zoom or be in the sanctuary between 10:30 a.m. and 10:40 a.m.
-The pre-serviced music begins at 10:40 a.m.
+Please log in to Zoom or be in the sanctuary around 10:30 a.m. so you can enjoy the pre-service music.

 Our services end around noon and are followed by refreshments and time to chat.